tajmone/polygen-grammars/README.md

 # License

-Most of these grammars files have been freely downloadable from PolyGen's website for years.
+Most of these grammars files have been freely downloadable from Polygen's website for years.
 The grammars were therein published by their authors for the sake of sharing them with others.
 It's therefore safe to assume that these files can be freely redistributed (unless they explicitly state the contrary), as this has been the accepted practice for over two decades.

 Nevertheless, I wasn't able to attach a license file to this repository.
 There is no legal guarantee to these grammars' usage permission beyond the fact that they have been freely shared over the Internet for years, with their authors silent consent.
 In other words, the basis legitimazing sharing them are good faith and common sense.